seanjib/Assignment-1/README.md

 4. Please declare a variable called `numLions` that stores an integer value of `42`.
 Declare another variable called `numTigers` that stores an integer value of `17`.
 Declare another variable called `country` that stores a string value of `South Africa`.
 Print a message that indicates the following: "The number of lions in South Africa is 42.
 The number of tigers in South Africa is 17."
 Hint: use the `paste` function.

 5. The following code results in an error.
+First run the code as it is shown below so you can see the error message.
+Then fix the code so that it calculates and prints the sum of the five integers.

 ```
 bioinformatics <- 1